claire-voyant/detectionsc/README.md

-# datamining
+# detectionsc (Intrusion Detection for System Calls)
-Python Scripts for Formatting Data -- Currently using the ADFA-LD dataset.
+Python Scripts for Formatting Data -- Using the ADFA-LD dataset which contains system call traces.

 <ul>
   <li>Scripts format the data for evluation using Weka</li>